IvanZhu666/WFDRNet/README.md

+# WFDRNet: Wavelet-Embedded Feature Distillation and Refinement Network for Unsupervised Anomaly Segmentation
-# Here is a code for WFDRNet.
+# # Here is a code for WFDRNet.